With a ton of fast to adjust adjustable dumbbells out there, it can be confusing trying to sort out the best dumbbell for your training needs.

 Yes, 55lb isn’t heavy enough for the advanced lifters out there but for most us, the 55lb weight of each dumbbell should be enough.

-They havent be around long enough to give them any real durability score but I’m sure as with any gym equipment, if you look after them they will last you years of use.
+The NordicTrack Adjustable Dumbbells haven’t been around long enough to give them any real durability score but I’m sure as with any gym equipment, if you look after them they will last you years of use.
 Its only the adjustment system you need to be careful with and that includes not dropping them.